Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 \subsubsection{Integrated Information Decomposition}

-The second generalization of the PID is the \textit{integrated} information decomposition ($\Phi$ID) \cite{mediano_beyond_2019}, which expands the PID to multiple sources and multiple targets.
-Doing so requires proposing a ``double redundancy" function that captures some notion of the information that is doubly-redundant across multiple sources and targets.
-With such a redundancy function, it is possible to derive a double redundancy lattice (see Fig. \ref{fig:double_lattice}) that can be solved in the usual way via Mobius inversion.
+The third generalization of the PID is the \textit{integrated} information decomposition ($\Phi$ID) \cite{mediano_beyond_2019}, which expands the PID to multiple sources and multiple targets.
+Doing so requires proposing a ``double redundancy" function that captures some notion of the information that is doubly-redundant across multiple sources and targets, and a double-redundancy lattice that captures the structure of multivariate information.
+The double redundancy lattice is a \textit{product lattice} $\mathcal{A}^2 = \mathcal{A}\times\mathcal{A}$ (where $\mathcal{A}$ is the single-target redundancy lattice derived above).
+Each vertex represents an ordered pair $\boldsymbol{\alpha}\to\boldsymbol{\beta}$, with $\boldsymbol{\alpha}, \boldsymbol{\beta}\in\mathcal{A}$.